 Kathryn Tabb is Assistant Professor of Philosophy at Columbia University.
 She received her M.Phil. from the University of Cambridge and her Ph.D. from the University of Pittsburgh, both in History and Philosophy of Science, and has an M.A. in Biomedical Ethics and Health Law from the University of Pittsburgh.
 She works in early modern philosophy (especially philosophy of mind and medicine) as well as in contemporary philosophy of medicine (especially psychiatry).
 She serves on the steering committees for the Columbia Precision Medicine & Society Initiative and the Center for Research on Ethical, Legal & Social Implications of Psychiatric, Neurologic and Behavioral Sciences.
 Along with Paul Appelbaum, she is principal investigator on a three-year project investigating intuitions about genetics and virtuous behavior.

 Julia Hyland Bruno is an ethologist interested in behavioral development, in particular, that of social animals -- such as songbirds, or humans -- that learn how to communicate with one another.
-In 2017, she received her PhD in Biopsychology and Behavioral Neuroscience from the City University of New York, where she studied the rhythmic patterning of zebra finch vocal learning.
+In 2017, she received her PhD in biopsychology and behavioral neuroscience from the City University of New York, where she studied the rhythmic patterning of zebra finch vocal learning.
 Her present and planned research is focused on the social dynamics of this developmental process.
 How is a learned communication system transmitted across generations?
 How do competitive or accommodating social interactions affect the vocal culture of a group?
-As a Presidential Scholar in Society and Neuroscience, Julia will develop an interdisciplinary research program, incorporating social science and computer music, that will open these questions to experimental study.
+As a presidential scholar in society and neuroscience, Julia explores how patterns of communication among individuals influence social organization.

 Project Title: Learning to Improvise?
 Using Social Songbirds to Study Vocal Culture in the Lab